 Some Course Materials must be Special Ordered

 - Recommended and Optional Books: The Store stocks on its shelves textbooks that the faculty member has indicated are 'required.'
 'Recommended’ and ‘Optional’ textbooks are listed on the Store's website and covered by TAP funds, but are not stocked on the Store's shelves.
-You will must place a separate special order for them.
-See the published deadline on the website for Special orders.
-Deadline for Spring 2022 is February 4, 2022.
+The deadline to order 'recommended' and 'optional' course material for Fall 2022 is September 23, 2022.
 Once the Store receives the online order, the recommended or optional material will be special ordered on your behalf, and are non-returnable.
 Initially these materials will be listed on your receipt as backordered.
 Special orders for recommended and optional course materials will take 7 to 10 days to arrive in the Store.
 You will receive an order confirmation when the materials are ready for pick-up.

 - Books for registered courses at Bryn Mawr or Haverford may also be special ordered.
 Email the Textbook Manager ([email protected]) with the course location, name, and course number, and specify which books you would like to order.
 Note that your order is non-refundable.
 The textbook manager will order the textbooks from their college bookstore, and charge your TAP account for them.
 The Store will notify you when the books are ready for you to pick up at the Swarthmore Campus & Community Store.